The course will take place in week 4 of Trinity term 2023, Monday 15th May - Friday 19th May, 2023.

 The programme of study starts by considering conventional software engineering approaches to requirements engineering, including Use Cases, and progresses through a range of approaches, focussing on those which consider both technical and social concerns.
 Practical guidance is also included.
 Current methods for requirements capture often make implicit assumptions about the nature of social life and conduct and these will be discussed on the course and alternatives presented.
 The course itself has been designed to challenge many existing conceptions of the design process and there will be plenty of time to discuss the critical issues.

-Course presentation combines lectures, classes and student presentations of a pre-study exercise.
+Course presentation combines lectures, classes and student presentations of a group exercise.
 The course is illustrated with a number of case studies, and students are encouraged to select appropriate methods, tools and techniques to address the issues raised by case studies.

 The course is designed to enable participants to: